Fiscale win legal victory for tax fairness for SMEs against HMRC!

 What is the Patent Box?

-Very simple, the Patent Box is a specialist tax regime which was introduced by the Government, to incentivise companies that hold qualifying intellectual property.
+Very simply, the Patent Box is a specialist tax regime which was introduced by the Government, to incentivise companies that hold qualifying intellectual property.

-As a result, thousands of companies have claimed tax relief, using the Patent Box and have received over £2.7 billion in tax relief.
-We can see from the latest HMRC reports, that this has skyrocketed from £754.3 million in the 2015-16 tax year, to over £1bn in the 2016-17 accounting period.
+As a result, thousands of companies have claimed Patent Box tax relief and have received over £2.7 billion.
+We can see from the latest HMRC reports, that Patent Box relief went up from £1,196 million in the tax year 2020 to 2021 to £1,363 million in the tax year 2021 to 2022.

 The Patent Box sounds good… What’s the catch?